robertohuertasm/figma-asset-downloader/docs/home.md

 ## Configuration file

-If you don't want to manually provide the arguments every time you use the `clie` you can also use a configuration file.
+If you don't want to manually provide the arguments every time you use the `cli` you can also use a configuration file.

 By default, if you don't pass any parameter and just call `fad`, the tool will look for a configuration file called `fad.toml` in the root folder where you're executing the tool.
 If it can't find it, it will error.